exoscale/ablauf/README.md

 #### Storage bloat

-Storing the full AST tree, including results, for each step will limit the size of jobs that can be created.
-It does not seem however that we will have deep jobs.
+Storing the full AST tree, including results, for each step will limit the size of workflows that can be created.